Greenwave Technology Solutions, Inc. (NASDAQ:GWAV) Short Interest Update

-Greenwave Technology Solutions, Inc. (NASDAQ:GWAV – Get Free Report) was the recipient of a significant increase in short interest in August.
-As of August 31st, there was short interest totalling 690,200 shares, an increase of 5.9% from the August 15th total of 651,900 shares.
-Based on an average trading volume of 1,590,000 shares, the days-to-cover ratio is currently 0.4 days.
-Currently, 3.6% of the shares of the stock are short sold.
+Greenwave Technology Solutions, Inc. (NASDAQ:GWAV – Get Free Report) was the target of a significant drop in short interest in September.
+As of September 15th, there was short interest totalling 138,000 shares, a drop of 80.0% from the August 31st total of 690,200 shares.
+Currently, 0.7% of the shares of the stock are short sold.
+Based on an average daily trading volume, of 1,360,000 shares, the days-to-cover ratio is currently 0.1 days.

-Greenwave Technology Solutions (NASDAQ:GWAV – Get Free Report) last released its quarterly earnings data on Friday, August 16th.
-The company reported ($11.84) earnings per share (EPS) for the quarter.
+Greenwave Technology Solutions (NASDAQ:GWAV – Get Free Report) last issued its quarterly earnings results on Friday, August 16th.
+The company reported ($11.84) earnings per share for the quarter.
 Greenwave Technology Solutions had a negative net margin of 63.65% and a negative return on equity of 274.83%.
-The firm had revenue of $7.88 million during the quarter.
+The business had revenue of $7.88 million during the quarter.

 About Greenwave Technology Solutions